〣 Location: La Guajira, Colombia | Zulia, Venezuela

 〣 No of Artisans: 8 in Colombia, 12 in Venezuela

 "Our dream is to do what we do.
-We love their job, and it passes from generation to generation.
+We love our job as it passes from generation to generation.
 All our new family members are also learning the same art."

 The Wayuu (pronounced as wai-you) people, an indigenous group from South America, are known as the people of the sun, sand, and wind.
 They arrived in the Guajira Peninsula of Colombia from the Amazon rainforest and Antilles around 150AD to escape hostile environments to find a new home.
 The tribe survived many fights and wars including with the Spanish in the 1700s and currently, the harsh environments to keep their culture and traditions alive.
 Population census estimates a total of 550,000 Wayuu people currently based in both the Guajira Peninsula in Colombia and across the border in Northwest Venezuela, with only slightly more than 140,000 living in Colombia today.

 With just a handful of Wayuu people living worldwide, its culture and traditions are under threat - with many of its communities facing not just a crisis of cultural identity but also the harsh truth of not knowing where and when their next meal will be.
 According to UNICEF, the Guajira ranks second amongst the poorest in Latin America after Haiti.